USDA-ARS-GBRU/PanPipes/README.md

 PanPipes is an end-to-end pipeline for pan-genomic graph construction and genetic analysis.
 Multiple components of the pipeline may have specific utility outside of PanPipes and so have been broken into three application groups: [xmfa_tools](https://github.com/USDA-ARS-GBRU/xmfa_tools "xmfa_tools"), [gfa_var_genotyper](https://github.com/USDA-ARS-GBRU/gfa_var_genotyper "gfa_var_genotyper"), and [brute_impute](https://github.com/USDA-ARS-GBRU/brute_impute "brute impute").
 See Required Software below.

 NOTICE: WE HAVE RECENTLY DISCOVERED [AN ISSUE IN VGTOOLS](https://github.com/vgteam/vg/issues/3873) THAT WOULD REDUCE THE GENTOYPING ACCURACY OF PANPIPES IN SOME CASES.
-THE PROBLEM APPEARS TO BE CORRELATED WITH SAMPLE DIVERGENCE FROM THE GRAPH, BUT WE ARE IN THE PROCESS OF UNDERSTANDING ITS FULL EXTENT.
+WE ARE IN THE PROCESS OF UNDERSTANDING ITS FULL EXTENT.

 ## Required Software